 Easy Blanket Wrap Crochet Pattern

-This elegant, Easy Blanket Wrap has me feeling some type of way!
+This elegant, easy crochet blanket wrap has me feeling some type of way!

-I wanted a layer that was lightweight yet warm, and that could be worn a couple of different ways, and this Easy Blanket Wrap is perfect.
+I wanted a layer that was lightweight yet warm crochet accessory, and that could be worn a couple of different ways, and this Easy Blanket Wrap is perfect.

-I also used the Herringbone stitch which is such an elegant and beautiful stitch that gives this shawl a tight knit texture and definition that’s hard to resist.
+I also used the Herringbone stitch which is such an elegant and beautiful crochet stitch that gives this shawl a tight-knit texture and definition that’s hard to resist.

 This sweet wrap is made with Cascade 220 which is perfect for this wrap because it’s 100% wool.